 Anzeige

-Pteragogus enneacanthus is commonly referred to as Cockerel wrasse, Redstriped wrasse.
+Pteragogus enneacanthus is commonly referred to as Cockerel wrasse, Redstriped wrasse, Flagfin Wrasse.
 Difficulty in the aquarium: Average.
 A aquarium size of at least 2000 Liter is recommended.
 Toxicity: Toxic hazard unknown.

 Profilbild Urheber Robert Ying, USA